ruvaldak/itemmergebegone/README.md

 ## ⚖️ License
 **CC0 1.0 Universal (Public Domain)**.

-Because of the Mojang mappings (and because I don't care), this project is dedicated to the public domain.
+Because of the Mojang mappings (and because I don't care), I have to use this license.
 I reserve no rights.
 Take it, sell it, eat it.
 Threaten your wife's boyfriend with it.

 [![CC0](https://licensebuttons.net/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)